mcarvalhor/Adrenaline/README.md

 # Adrenaline
 Adrenaline can be used to simulate a key press on your keyboard.
-Seu computador permanecerá ligado, e seus programas continuarão executando.
+Your computer stays awake and your programs running.

 ## Why do I need this?